ammy20019/ammy20019/README.md

 ### G'day Mate 👋

-I’m Amit, a 3rd year student in the field of software engineering at VIT.
+I’m Amit, a 4th year student in the field of software engineering at VIT.
 I spend my whole day, practically every day, experimenting with some web and data science technologies and inhaling a wide variety of potentially useless information through a few hundred social media feeds.

 ### More about me!

-- 🌱 I’m currently learning MERN stack.
 - 👯 I’m looking to collaborate on linkedin.
 - 🤔 I’m looking for help with ML Deployment models.
 - 💬 Ask me about web development, ui/ux , data science, machine learning.